-Meaning of P0040 engine trouble code is : P0040 code can be about replacing a broken oxygen sensor can eventually lead to a busted catalytic convertor which can cost upwards of $2,000.
-Taking your car into a shop will cost you around $200 depending on the car.
+Meaning of P0040 engine trouble code is a kind of powertrain trouble code and P0040 code can be about replacing a broken oxygen sensor can eventually lead to a busted catalytic convertor which can cost upwards of $2,200.
+Taking your car into a shop will cost you around $210 depending on the car.
 However, an oxygen sensor is easy to replace on many cars and is usually detailed in the owner's manual.
 If you know where the sensor is, you only have to unclip the old sensor and replace it with a new one.
 Regardless of how you approach it, you should get this fixed right away.

 P0040 Possible Solution:

 Disconnected, dirty or fouled spark plugs are common causes for engines that won't start.
 Spark plugs typically need to be replaced every season or 25 hours of use.
 You should also check that the spark plug gap is set properly.
 If your spark plugs look good, problems with your ignition system can also preventing a spark.
 These can range from a faulty spark plug lead, shorted kill switch or flywheel key damage.

 P0040 Code Meaning :

 |OBD-II Diagnostic Powertrain (P) Trouble Code For Engine||Intake Valve Control Solenoid Circuit Low||Ambient Air Temperature Sensor Circuit Low||Injection lump Fuel Metering Control 'B' High (Cam/Rotor/Injector)||Shift Solenoid E Performance or Stuck Off|